 2. The IRS knows you are at a disadvantage.
 A qualified representative understands more about the IRS and taxes than the average taxpayer.

 3. You’re emotionally involved.
 It’s natural to act defensively when “attacked.”
-To TaxAudit.com representatives, it’s business—we view the situation with absolute objectivity.
+To TaxAudit representatives, it’s business—we view the situation with absolute objectivity.
 This calm and collected attitude gives you a major advantage.

 6. Success requires knowledge.
-TaxAudit.com professionals know exactly which areas of your tax return can generate a refund or reduce the impact of lost deductions.
+TaxAudit professionals know exactly which areas of your tax return can generate a refund or reduce the impact of lost deductions.

 7. Victory requires strategy.
 Your case must be presented in a manner that will close the audit as quickly and favorably as possible.
-Your TaxAudit.com representative knows how to do this.
+Your TaxAudit representative knows how to do this.

 8. Meeting with the IRS is intimidating.
-As your personal representative, we make sure you never have to.
+As your personal representative, we meet with the IRS so you don't have to.

 Having an expert represent you not only saves time, it provides peace of mind.